peachesthefruit/async-systems-example/README.md

 Asynchronous Programming in Python
 ==================================

+This is meant to be run with python 3.6.3 (though anything 3.5+ will probably work).
 You will need to install the proper python packages.
-This easiest way is with `pip`:
+The easiest way is with `pip`:
   ```
   pip install -r requirements.txt
   ```